Spoiler Alert: Every single one of these issues is preventable by the user...

 My wallet was phished / hacked

-Unfortunately, if you see transactions out of your wallet that you didn't make, your wallet must have been compromised and there is nothing that can be done except learning some lessons for the future.
+If you see transactions out of your wallet that you didn't make, your wallet keys must have been compromised and there is nothing that can be done except learning some important lessons for the future.

 Unfortunately, in these cases, nothing can be done – which is why prevention is so important!